Diagnosis

 Common risk factors

-- geographical risk factors (which can substantially improve the quality of an interview and its results) can only ever be gathered this way,
+As geographical risk factors (which can substantially improve the quality of an interview and its results) can only ever be gathered via the addition of extra pre-interview risk factor questions, it is strongly encouraged to add these to the application.

 "evidence": [